anserranomon/GPTEST/README.md

 GPTEST

-SDL2 + SDL2_ttf C program to test R36S Joysticks and Buttons.
+Visual test for R36S Joysticks and Buttons using SDL2 + SDL2_ttf.